 - Directly drag the Text Widget to the footer area.

-Then copy the Contact Form 7 shortcode into it and save.
-Then return to the website frontend, and you can see the contact form widget interface you just added.
+Then go back to the front end of your website, and you will see the contact form widget you just added.

 Advanced Widget Usage